| Safe Haskell | None |

 type family HasEffs xs f m where ...
 Source #

-Type synonym expressing that a set of effects xs
+Type synonym expressing that a set of effects xs are all available within

-is expressed as a type level list, however
+the wider context f. xs is expressed as a type level list, however

 order does not matter.